Work with arenadata_toolkit

 daily_operation

-The arenadata_toolkit.daily_operation table contains information about the VACUUM and ANALYZE operations that are automatically applied to database tables on a schedule.
+The arenadata_toolkit.daily_operation monthly-partitioned table contains information about the VACUUM and ANALYZE operations that are automatically applied to database tables on a schedule.
 The table contents are updated daily when the vacuum, analyze, vacuum_analyze_pg_catalog scripts are run.

 Column Description